Uranus's influence on Neptune's exterior mean motion resonances: Introduction

-\cite{Lykawka:2007} performed numerical simulations of the scattering population with the current giant planets and examined the frequency and locations of resonance sticking events.
-They found that sticking was unlikely for scattering particles with semimajor axes $a\gtrsim250$~au.
-Presumably this drop-off in resonance sticking is due to the resonances becoming weak at these semimajor axes compared to the scattering perturbations.
-However, analytical models \citep[e.g.][]{Pan:2004,Batygin:2021} of Neptune's resonances predict that the onset of resonance overlap, and thus the destruction of stable libration zones, for perihelion distances similar to those of scattering TNOs should occur at semimajor axes greater than the $a\sim250$~au drop-off seen in the simulations of resonance sticking.
-This mismatch between the scattering simulation results and the analytical resonance model expectations partly is due to the inherent limitations of analytical approaches in terms of the number of resonances modeled; typically analytical models only consider a subset of the lowest-order resonances, which in the case of the scattering population are the N:1 and N:2 resonances.
-Recent work by \cite{Hadden:2024} demonstrates how numerical mapping approaches, which do not suffer from this limitation, can be used to model resonant and scattering dynamics more accurately in the one-planet case.
-However, we will show in this work that there is an additional reason for the mismatch between models of the resonances and the findings of full scattering simulations: dynamical interactions between Uranus and Neptune strongly influence the strength of Neptune's resonances and drive the $a\sim250$~au drop-off in resonance sticking in the present-day scattering population.
+However, we will show in this work that there is an additional reason for the mismatch between models of Neptune's resonances {in the one-planet case} and the findings of full scattering simulations: dynamical interactions between Uranus and Neptune strongly influence the strength of Neptune's resonances and drive the $a\approx250$~au drop-off in resonance sticking in the present-day scattering population.
 In the low-perihelion regime of the scattering TNOs, single-planet models (whether analytical or numerical) fail to capture this dynamical influence that weakens Neptune's resonances.
-Resonance sticking is a very important dynamical process in shaping the present-day scattering TNO population, but variations in the strength of Neptune's resonances during the epoch of planet migration would also leave an imprint on the resulting resonant and detached TNOs.
+Resonance sticking is a very important dynamical process in shaping the present-day scattering TNO population, but variations in the strength of Neptune's resonances during the epoch of planet migration would also leave an imprint on the {production of the initial population of scattering, resonant and detached TNOs}.
 It is thus important to have more complete models of Neptune's external resonances and a better understanding of what affects their strengths.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:methods} we describe how we numerically model Neptune's resonances, show how we identified Uranus's important role in affecting them, and describe how we quantify resonance strengths from our simulations.
 In Section~\ref{sec:NUperiod} we present our exploration of how the Neptune-Uranus period ratio affects Neptune's external resonances, and we isolate the specific dynamical effects responsible for destabilizing the distant resonances in today's scattering population.
 Section~\ref{sec:discussion} discusses the implications of our findings for the scattering population and for using the distant resonant and detached populations to constrain the migration history of the giant planets.
 We summarize our results in Section~\ref{sec:summary}.